jxsl13/Kickstarter-Parser/README.md

 It's self-explaining, you can watch multiple pledges of one project at once.
 The application will terminate itself if changes occur on one of your watched pledges.

 # Requirements
-[Java Runtime Environment] - Also known as JRE
+- [Java Runtime Environment] - Also known as JRE
+- For the feature "open change pledge website in default browser" to work,  you need to log in to your kickstarter account and tick the "Remember me" checkbox in order for your default browser to directly redirect you to your "change pledge site"

 # Usage

-Open the cmd.exe (on Windows) or the terminal(Linux & macOS)
+Open the cmd.exe (Windows) or the terminal (Linux & macOS)
-Navigate with cd foldername to the folder containing th downloaded '.jar file'
+Navigate with "cd foldername" to the folder containing th downloaded '.jar file'
 Open the .jar file and follow the on-screen instructions.

 ```sh